Tahir979/qr-automatization-system/readme.md

 # QR Automatization System

-> This program has been prepared to contribute to a TUBITAK research (2247 - C, 118C299) at Mersin University where I've been for summer internship.
-Firstly, excel file needed to be edited is loaded to the system.
-Then, the sequence required for editing is scanned with QR code and the excel file will be saved locally or online.
+> This program has been prepared to contribute to a TUBITAK research (2247 - C, 118C299) at Mersin University where I've been for the summer internship.
+Firstly, the Excel file that need to edit is loaded to the system.
+Then, the sequence required for editing is scanned as a QR code and the Excel file will be saved locally or online.

 > For an ideal view, run at 1920 * 1080 resolution and 100% scale settings.
 The program works with [access database](https://www.microsoft.com/en-us/download/details.aspx?id=13255) and [.NET Framework 4.7.2+](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472), download these if necessary.